All Episodes

 Did you see this?

-She's she's recycling this.
+She's recycling this.

-She she stood by her famous remark about having to pass the bill to see what's in it.
+She stood by her famous remark about having to pass the bill to see what's in it.

 She is still saying that when people see the bill, they will like what's in it.

-In the midst of them getting canceled, in the midst of people losing the insurance they liked, After having been lied to, after having been defrauded.
+In the midst of them getting canceled, in the midst of people losing the insurance they liked, after having been lied to, after having been defrauded.

 By the way, I mentioned my buddy Andy McCarthy.

-Anywhere in the private sector, the people that do this would be prosecuted, most likely by federal prosecutors.
+The second piece that he has written on the fact that this is a criminal fraud anywhere in the private sector, the people that do this would be prosecuted, most likely by federal prosecutors.

 And this is, it is a profound fraud.

-But nevertheless, it is a is a it's a major fraud.
+But nevertheless, it's a major fraud.

-It's not just a lie, and Andy makes a case in the second time here in his piece today.
+And Andy makes a case in a second time here in his piece today.

-It's called Obama's 5% con job.
+It's called Obama's 5% Khan Job.

 And the point is that the 5% is not even the 5%.